SeqGamer/SequenceGameStates/ReadMe.md

 The ’Show face card graphics’ checkbox gives you the option of displaying actual face cards on the game board instead of a text and miniature representation of each card face and suit.
 When graphic face cards are shown, the game board does not highlight eligible board squares for cards in your hand (if ‘Show hints’ is checked).

 The ’Connection’ section at the bottom of the screen indicates the connection status with the remote opponent when attempting to connect for the third play mode.
 In most cases you can ignore this section, unless the ‘Seconds until pause’ counts down to ‘0’.
 In that case, you have the option to either click on ‘Continue’ to resume the connection attempt (assuming your opponent has not fallen asleep) or click on ‘Stop’ to halt the connection attempt.

+Click on the ‘?’ in the upper right corner to get access to this user guide in a browser window.

 # Play Mechanics